dhagmann/deliberation-assets/projects/volvovsky_reputation/recall_instruction_transcript.md

 note: Transcript of first video instructions
 ---

-# Welcome to Game 1: The Labeling Game!
+# Game 1: The Labeling Game!

 This game has two stages:

 ## Stage 1: Label Images

-- Have a video call with two other participants 👤👤👤
+- Video call with two other participants 👤👤👤
 - As a group, decide names for 8 different images

 👉 Pick names that are **memorable** and **unique**